Muon collider probes of Majorana neutrino dipole moments and masses: Neutrino dipole moments: theoretical framework

 The operator $O_W$ will be of particular relevance for our analysis at hadron colliders.
 For this part of the analysis, we will work under the simplifying assumption that new physics above the electroweak scale generates only $O_W$.
 For the muon collider analysis, we will study the effect of both $O_B$ and $O_W$.

 One should keep in mind that new physics may violate lepton number {\it without} inducing a neutrino TDM, at least at tree level.
-In particular, if new physics happens to generate $C^B=-2C^W$, the combination in Eq.~\eqref{match} vanishes, still one could observe same-sign different-flavour dileptons at colliders.
+Indeed, if new physics happens to generate $C^B=-2C^W$, the combination in Eq.~\eqref{match} vanishes, still one could observe same-sign different-flavour dileptons at colliders.
 More in general, other dimension-7 operators violate lepton number by two units, without contributing to neutrino TDMs.
-As an example, let us consider the operator
+In particular, let us consider the operator